arshia-mb/SpringJersey/README.md

 # SpringJersey
-Simple Spring and Jersey app with oracle database connection
+A simple example of application using Spring Data and Jersey to create a RESTfull API.
+The database connection is Oracle.
+For your own use, change the database access links in the resource/application.properties